-Secretary — Erin Fernandez-Ely currently serves as the Secretary of the Board of Trustees.
-Her education includes a B.A. in Philosophy from Wellesley College and a J.D. from the University of Florida Law School.
+Erin Fernandez-Ely, Secretary; her education includes a B.A. in Philosophy from Wellesley College and a J.D. from the University of Florida Law School.
 In 2000, Colorado Governor Owens appointed Erin to the County Court Bench in Pitkin County, Colorado where she currently presides.
 Erin’s commitment to Waldorf education is underscored by her children’s matriculation in the first preschool on the present WSRF campus in 2000.
 Her son graduated in 2010 and her daughter is currently in 8th grade.
 It is Erin’s belief that the entire Ely family, including extended family members, has flourished through participation in the Waldorf community.

-Christi Small has been an active part of the Waldorf School since 2002 when her daughters began their Waldorf Education.
+Christi Small, Alumni Program Chair, has been an active part of the Waldorf School since 2002 when her daughters began their Waldorf Education.
 She has served as Class Parent, Parent Council Chair, Annual Giving Coordinator, Hands & Heart Parent Volunteer Coordinator and a member of the Board of Trustees.
 Professionally, Christi ran a Personal Training business before moving to the valley in 2002.
 Currently she is a fitness instructor in Carbondale. she holds a MS degree in Exercise Physiology.

-Kathleen Mumaw has been involved with WSRF since 2010 when her and her husband began bringing their two children to the Kinderhaus.
+Kathleen Mumaw, Faculty Representative, has been involved with WSRF since 2010 when her and her husband began bringing their two children to the Kinderhaus.
 She is a new member of the Board of Trustees.
 Kathleen is serving as the class teacher for the third grade this year after previously teaching in public schools.
 She is currently enrolled in a Waldorf teacher training program.

 Ex Officio Members